drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-patient-intro.md

 If the zip code is not known, a value of "00000" must be sent with a dataAbsentReason of "unknown".
 If the zip code is outside the country, a value of "00000" must be sent with a dataAbsentReason of "unsupported".

-**Birth Sex Additional Constraints**

-NullFlavors are not allowed for BirthSex reporting for UDS+ even though they are allowed in US Core.

 **Race and Ethnicity Additional Constraints**